Untouchable17/Windows-DLL-Shellcode-Injection-Toolkit/README.md

 <strong>This project is for educational and authorized security research only.</strong> Unauthorized use, including but not limited to attacking systems without explicit owner consent, is strictly prohibited and violates international cybercrime laws

 **By using this toolkit, you agree to:**
-1. **Legal Compliance**: Use only on systems you own or have written authorization to test.
+1. **Legal Compliance**: Use only on systems you own or have written authorization to test
-2. **Ethical Responsibility**: Never engage in malicious activities or data destruction.
+2. **Ethical Responsibility**: Never engage in malicious activities or data destruction
-3. **Full Liability**: Assume all legal/financial consequences for misuse.
+3. **Full Liability**: Assume all legal/financial consequences for misuse

 ## 🛠️ Core Features